kragen/derctuo/e12-music.md

-Resistors, capacitors, and sometimes even inductors are conventionally manufactured to have a set of "preferred values" in each order of
+Resistors, capacitors, and sometimes even inductors are conventionally manufactured to have a set of “preferred values” in each order of
 magnitude: the E3 series, 10 22 47; the E6 series, which intercalates
 15 33 68; the E12 series, which additionally intercalates 12 18 29 39
 55 82; and longer series.
-So it's common to see a 220-ohm resistor or a 220-μF capacitor, but you'll very rarely see a 200-ohm resistor or a 200-μF capacitor.
+So it’s common to see a 220-ohm resistor or a 220-μF capacitor, but you’ll very rarely see a 200-ohm resistor or a 200-μF capacitor.

 Despite appearances, these values are fairly evenly spaced — just in